Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 This type of electrical stimulation focuses on relieving pain after spinal cord injury, not activating movement.
 While TENS won’t alleviate the source of pain, it may alter the way your brain perceives it.
 It accomplishes this by blocking pain signals and stimulating the production of endorphins.

-The following three applications of electrical stimulation are promising procedures that are currently being researched as potential treatments for spinal cord injury.
+Researchers are currently studying the following three applications of electrical stimulation as promising potential treatments for spinal cord injury.

 3. Epidural Electrical Stimulation